JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Passing a lambda to the last parameter

-In Kotlin, there is a convention that if the last parameter of a function accepts a function, a lambda expression that is passed as the corresponding argument can be placed outside the parentheses:
+In Kotlin, there is a convention: if the last parameter of a function is a function, then a lambda expression passed as the corresponding argument can be placed outside the parentheses:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>